nextauthjs/next-auth/www/docs/configuration/options.md

   signOut: '/auth/signout',
   error: '/auth/error', // Error code passed in query string as ?error=
   verifyRequest: '/auth/verify-request', // (used for check email message)
-  newUser: null // If set, new users will be directed here on first sign in }
+  newUser: '' // If set, new users will be directed here on first sign in }
 ```